Pipeline Editor

 1. Click Create new transform button.

-2. In the pop up, enter a transform name, select a group, and click Create.
+2. In the pop up, enter a transform name, select a group, select either SQL Generator or SQL Editor and follow through to create new transform.

 When creating a new transform, always edit and save the SQL before clicking Preview SQL.